takeiteasy/xget/README.md

 ## Instructions

 Firstly, xget requires the latest version of Ruby, 2.0.0p0, and also Slop for<br/>
-the argument parsing.
+the argument parsing.<br/>
+If you're on Windows, you'll need win32console

 <pre>
-gem install Slop
+gem install slop win32console
 </pre>

 Then either chmod +x it, or run it through ruby